priyankabandekar31/NYPD_DataWarehouseAndBusinessIntelligence/README.md

 * Tableau
 * Talend Real-Time Data Platform 7.1

+## Dataset Information
-**Data Set Name:** 'NYPD Complaint Data Historic'    [`link to Dataset`](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i) which contains information on the crime statistics from the 5 boroughs in New York City.
+**Dataset Name:** 'NYPD Complaint Data Historic'    [`link to Dataset`](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i) which contains information on the crime statistics from the 5 boroughs in New York City.

 #### **Source:**
 **Dataset Provided by** Police Department (NYPD)